 In addition to the phase 3 pediatric study, we have continued without interruption our ongoing phase 2 pediatric open label extension study for hGH-CTP.
 Most of the phase 2 pediatric patients have been treated with hGH-CTP for more than six years, and some patients for more than seven years.
 We have switched all of the pediatric patients in this study to the disposable pen device.
 A 44-patient Phase 3 study in Pediatric GHD patients in Japan was completed in the first quarter of 2020.
-The Japan Phase 3 clinical trial met its primary and secondary objectives, and demonstrated that the efficacy and safety of hGH-CTP administered weekly was comparable to Genotropin® as measured by annual height velocity after 12 months of treatment in pre-pubertal children with GHD.
+The Japan Phase 3 clinical trial met its primary and secondary objectives, and demonstrated that the efficacy and safety of hGH-CTP administered weekly was comparable to Genotropin[®] as measured by annual height velocity after 12 months of treatment in pre-pubertal children with GHD.
 The findings were consistent with the results previously reported in the Phase 3 global study.
 The least squared means for the annual height velocity was higher in the Somatrogon group (9.65 cm/year) than in the Genotropin group (7.87 cm/year).

-We submitted the initial Biologics License Application ("BLA") with the FDA for approval of Somatrogon in the United States and Pfizer recently received a Complete Response Letter.
-Pfizer and OPKO are evaluating the FDA's comments and will work with the agency to determine an appropriate path forward.
-Regulatory applications for Somatrogon have been submitted to several countries around the world for review.
-In February 2022, the European Commission granted marketing authorization in the European Union for Somatrogon under the brand name NGENLA® to treat children and adolescents from as young as 3 years of age with growth disturbance due to insufficient secretion of growth hormone.
-In January 2022, the Ministry of Health, Labour and Welfare in Japan approved NGENLA® (Somatrogon) for the long-term treatment of pediatric have growth failure due to an inadequate secretion of endogenous growth hormone.
+We submitted the initial Biologics License Application ("BLA") with the FDA for approval of Somatrogon (hGH-CTP) in the United States and Pfizer received a Complete Response Letter in January 2022.
+Pfizer and OPKO have evaluated the FDA's comments and will work with the agency to determine an appropriate path forward.
+Regulatory applications for Somatrogon (hGH-CTP) have been submitted to the applicable regulatory bodies for review in several countries around the world.
+In February 2022, the European Commission granted marketing authorization in the European Union for Somatrogon (hGH-CTP) under the brand name NGENLA® to treat children and adolescents from as young as 3 years of age with growth disturbance due to insufficient secretion of growth hormone.
+In January 2022, the Ministry of Health, Labour and Welfare in Japan approved NGENLA® (Somatrogon) for the long-term treatment of pediatric patients who have growth failure due to an inadequate secretion of endogenous growth hormone.
 In October 2021, Health Canada approved NGENLA® for the long-term treatment of pediatric patients who have growth hormone deficiency, and in November 2021, Australia's Therapeutic Goods Administration approved NGENLA® for the long-term treatment of pediatric patients with growth disturbance due to insufficient secretion of growth hormone.